 D: Before July 1, 2014: 120 hours with B.A.
 After July 1, 2014: 150 hours with B.A.

 Now that you know if you qualify to sit for the Uniform CPA Exam or not, check out my in-depth step by step process on how to get your CPA license!
-If you are ready to start studying, be sure to try out some free demos of the Top CPA Review Courses to help you find the course that best fit your learning style and budget.
+If you are ready to start studying, be sure to try out some free demos of the best CPA study material to help you find the course that best fit your learning style and budget.